pauljnav/pauljnav.github.io/_posts/2025-04-30-better-faster-CIDRToSubnetMask.md

 - 20ms from slowest to fastest (performance difference is exacerbated when executing 32 tests)

 ## Final Verdict
-- **Performance:** For performance-critical applications, the hardcoded lookup is slightly faster.
+- **Performance:** When performance matters, the hardcoded lookup is slightly faster.
-- **Maintainability:** The hardcoded lookup wins here as well—it's more readable and beginner-friendly.
+- **Maintainability:** The hardcoded lookup wins here as well, it's more readable and friendly.
-- **Flexibility:** While flexibility could be important in some cases, it’s not a key factor for this exercise.
+- **Flexibility:** While flexibility can be important, it’s not a key factor for this exercise.
 - **Bitwise Calculation:** The bitwise method is compact, but slightly slower due to string operations and conversions.
 It's less intuitive, especially for those unfamiliar with binary IP calculations.

+I'd chose the *wrong one* of course, as I would choose the compact code ahead of the faster 🚀 hard coded methods, and the bitwise method is straightforward to follow.

-Overall, the  difference is minimal unless you're working at large scale 🚀.
+Overall, the difference is minimal unless you're working at large scale.
 The choice is yours.